Docs

 This results in a better customer experience for your users, and greater operational efficiency for your business.

-There is a many-to-many relationship between features and product catalog items such as plans, addons & charges.
+There is a many-to-many relationship between features and product catalog items such as plans, addons and charges.
 An item can be assigned multiple features, and a feature can belong to multiple items.

 All Features in Chargebee carry a name, description, and ID.
 Features can be created, updated, activated, archived, and deleted.